Water Pollution: Understanding The Changing Nature Of Our Oceans

 Characteristics Values

-Main pollutants Bacteria, viruses, parasites, fertilisers, pesticides, pharmaceutical products, nitrates, phosphates, plastics, faecal waste and even radioactive substances
+Types of Pollutants Bacteria, viruses, parasites, fertilisers, pesticides, pharmaceutical products, nitrates, phosphates, plastics, faecal waste, radioactive substances, oil, grease, road salt, debris, chemicals, microplastics, PFAS, and more.

 shunwaste